Richard Abelardo

 Richard Velayo Abelardo (29 September 1902 – 27 August 1993) was a Filipino film director.

 Early life

 Abelardo was born to Juan Henson Abelardo, a painter, and Cecilia Velayo in San Miguel de Mayumo, Bulacan.
 At a young age, he boarded a ship destined for California.
 Upon arriving, he jumped ship and was later hired as a service painter in theaters with the Flag Company.
-He secured a painting job at Universal Studios.
+He secured a painting job at Universal Pictures.
 Proving himself at Universal, he was given work at Warner Brothers and MGM.

 Career

 He married an embroiderer from Malate, Salud (née Carmona), and had two daughters, Louise and Rita.
 In 1935, the whole family went back to the Philippines due to the Depression.

 Abelardo's most famous films were: